graphix-asterixdb/graphix-asterixdb.github.io/docs/getting-started.md

     ];
     ```
     The three records inserted show two fields that were not defined in the `BusinessesType` data type: `name` and `number`.
-    The last record illustrates the potential heterogenity enabled by AsterixDB's document data model, where some businesses may not have a number attached to them.
+    The last record illustrates the potential heterogeneity enabled by AsterixDB's document data model, where some businesses may not have a number attached to them.
 3. Having populated our `Businesses` dataset, let's now move onto our `Users`:
     ```
     INSERT INTO   Gelp.Users [